Prostate Problems Erectile Disfunction

 Combination Therapy:

-- Uses both drug types together
+- Uses both drug types together for moderate-to-severe symptoms with prostatic enlargement

-- More effective but compounds side effects
+- Compounds side effects

 - Most expensive medication option[9]